getsentry/snuba/README.md

 Settings are found in `settings.py`

-- `CLICKHOUSE_SERVER` : The endpoint for the clickhouse service.
+- `CLICKHOUSE_HOST` : The hostname for the clickhouse service.
 - `REDIS_HOST` : The host redis is running on.
 - `DATASET_MODE` : If "local" runs Clickhouse local tables instead of distributed ones.